bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

   option is to delete them to ensure that destructor does not try to release twice the same resource.

-Note: I used std::unique_ptr as a buffer to have a comparable solution that allocates on the heap like the C example, without initializing with `0` like `std::vector` would.
+Note: Strictly speaking the std::vector would initialize to `0` which is additional work comparing with just allocating memory like the C example.

 ## Full code